zephex

 Why hosted MCP cannot use memory

-zephex.dev/mcp runs on Render — it cannot read ~/.zephex on your laptop.
+zephex.dev/mcp is served via Vercel and forwards to Railway — it cannot read ~/.zephex on your laptop.
 Calling project_memory over HTTP returns a structured error instead of failing silently:

 json